This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Best budgetIdeal Logic Combi 307.5~£1,800

 How to read this: HeatScore is our 10-point rating, weighted across build quality (25%), warranty (20%), performance (20%), smart features (15%) and value (20%).
 The full methodology is on our How We Review page.
-Fitted prices are indicative for a like-for-like swap of the most popular output in each range; your exact price depends on your home and is confirmed instantly by the Heatable and BOXT online quote tools.
+Fitted prices are indicative for a like-for-like swap of the most popular output in each range; your exact price depends on your home and is confirmed instantly by the online quote tools.

 Best combi boilers 2026: the detailed picks